 - Create a shift summary that includes all the relevant KPIs of the production shift.
 This custom report can be used as a shift handover template to foster structured and fact-based discussion about productivity.

 - Give access to reporting.
 You can always consider giving your machine operators access to the different reports available in Evocon.
-We have heard from our clients about examples where machine operators analyse the production processes in their leisure time and even at home.
+We have heard from our clients about examples where machine operators analyze the production processes in their leisure time and even at home.

 The tactics described above are ones that we see are most effective when you look for ways to increase engagement on the shop floor.
 And we encourage all manufacturers to try them out in their factory.